dscheerens/ngx-forkable-http-client/README.md

 }
 ```

-You can use these injected HTTP client in the exact same way as you would do with the default (non-qualified) `HttpClient`.
+You can use these injected HTTP clients in the exact same way as you would do with the default (non-qualified) `HttpClient`.
 The only difference is that the qualified versions may have additional HTTP interceptors.

 The final step is to define the providers for the qualified HTTP clients.